 Right – IHM

-So while we were in Kufri, one day we drove to Chail for lunch specially because someone had told us about Soni Da Dhaba and the foodie that we all are (oh u thought its only me, he he) we had decided that we will go and eat there only and I am glad we did because the place gave me a feel of a typical eating joint in a small hill town.
-Nothing fancy just but basic dal, sabji and roti but so yumm that you will be licking your fingers I assure you.
+So while we were in Kufri, one day we drove to Chail for lunch especially because someone had told us about Soni Da Dhaba like I said before, and the foodies that we all are (oh you thought its only me, he he) we had decided that we will go and eat there only and I am glad we did because the place gave me a feel of a typical eating joint in a small hill town.
+Nothing fancy just but basic dal, sabji and roti but so yumm that you will be licking your fingers, I assure you.

 Uchat mulay pe khana and uske saath thoda gyan muft (food at reasonable prices and some advise free along with it) 🙂